LizethLino/lwl-IT265-002/docs/game-treatment.md

 Identify elements that could fail or require refinement.
 Examples: balancing issues, unclear mechanics, technological constraints.
 -->
+Special abilities in my cards can easily become unbalanced.
+The randomness of event cards could also lead to an unfair element since there are certain cards that can kill your entire team in a single turn (Wrath card).

 #### Feasibility
 <!--
 Describe any technological, financial, or development constraints.
 How will you mitigate these risks?
 -->
+Financial constraints may be tied to getting people invested in the game.
+For a game like this you need to make people invested in the characters and the story.
+I would likely try to incorporate a running story along with the basic play through.
+Think Cookie Run Kingdom which has story levels and each level has normal combat.
+The story gets you invested in the characters and that makes you willing to do the level combat.

 ---